 Chief Revenue Officer.
 I am responsible for all revenue from new and existing customers.
 Because we moved Uniphore to the United States, it was critical that we were successful in the U.S., so I focus on the U.S, Canada and Europe—and in the future, LATAM.
-My partner Ravi Saragoi, the cofounder of Uniphore, runs sales for JAPAC, and Jafar Syed runs partners and alliances.
+My partner Ravi Saraogi, the cofounder of Uniphore, runs sales for JAPAC, and Jafar Syed runs partners and alliances.

 What is the unique advantage that Uniphore has to offer organizations?

 A lot of companies are throwing around the artificial intelligence (AI) and machine learning (ML) terminologies, but we are delivering a unique experience for agents, which, in turn, provides an amazing customer experience.
-We are one of the only solutions today that listen to what the customer is asking, uncovering their real intent, then we automate agents’ notes and all after-call work.
+We are one of the few solutions today that listen to what the customer is asking, uncovering their real intent, then we automate agents’ notes and all after-call work.

 Why is it a great time to join Uniphore?